uma-dev/GCP-course/notes.md

 Some concepts:
 - Member: The one who needs the permissions, is also called principal or identity.
 It can be a:
-  - User
+  - User (represents a person with an email address)
-  - Service Account
+  - Service Account (represents an application account)
-  - Group
+  - Group (has a unique email address)
   - Domain
+    - Google workspace domain
+    - Cloud identity domain
 - Roles: set of permissions to perform a specific actions on specific resources. __The roles don't know about members like they do in AWS__.
 Some types of roles are:
   - **Basic** roles (viewer, editor[viewer + edit actions], owner [editor + manage roles and permissions + billing]) **not recommended for production** (See principle of least privilege)
   - **Predefined** roles (storage admin, storage object admin, storage object viewer, storage object creator)